Sack of Duskendale

 The sack of Duskendale took place at Duskendale in the crownlands during the Dance of the Dragons.

-Following the fall of Harrenhal to Daemon Targaryen and the two defeats at Burning Mill and Stone Hedge, King Aegon II Targaryen stripped Ser Otto Hightower of his title of Hand of the King and granted it to Ser Criston Cole, Lord Commander of the Kingsguard.
+Following the assault on Harrenhal, the Battle of the Burning Mill, and the taking of Stone Hedge, King Aegon II Targaryen stripped Ser Otto Hightower of his title of Hand of the King and granted it to Ser Criston Cole, Lord Commander of the Kingsguard.
 Criston advised moving against the "traitors" that had bent the knee to Princess Rhaenyra Targaryen.
 While House Velaryon and House Celtigar were unreachable, the "black" lords whose land were on the mainland had no protection against Aegon's loyalists.

 While Duskendale was a walled port town, it was caught completely by surprise and unprepared.
 It quickly fell to Aegon II's forces and was sacked, while the ships at the harbor were set afire.
-Lord Darklyn was beheaded for treason.
+Lord Gunthor Darklyn was beheaded for treason.
 Most of his household knights submitted to Aegon, although a few decided to follow Gunthor in death.

 After the sack was complete, Criston moved the loyalist forces to Rook's Rest, seat of House Staunton.
 Unlike Duskendale, by this time they had forewarning of Aegon II's advance and barred the castle gates, leading to a siege while the greens despoiled the surrounding lands.
 This climaxed in the large Battle of Rook's Rest.